 For example, consider incorporating equipment that uses gravity to propel one rider from one end of the playground to the other on a downward curved track.
 Some equipment is designed for multi-user motion that will get kids moving and their hearts pumping while they play.
 Motion means movement and movement means exercise.
 With limited time for play, it’s important that children stay physically fit and motion play can help with that.

 Another great thing about motion play is that it can help create a sense of perceived risk for children.
-Certainly we want children to be safe, but there is something to be said for risk play among young people.
+Certainly, we want children to be safe, but there is something to be said about risk play among young people.
 It helps them master their environment and develop the skills they will need to thrive.
 Zip lines at resorts and popular tourist destinations have grown in popularity in recent years.
 Now that type of resort fun is available on the playground with zip lines manufactured exclusively for use by children.

 We know outdoor play is critical for children – all children, no exceptions.
 Motion play takes the outdoor play experience to new heights and speeds.
 The next time you visit your local playground, check out how many pieces of equipment incorporate motion.
 Chances are the motion pieces will have long lines of children waiting to take their turn.
 Sure, swings are still great and will continue to bring high-flying adventure and smiles to children’s faces.
-Fortunately, today’s 21st century kids have so much more motion play to explore to get them moving on the playground.
+Fortunately, today’s 21st-century kids have so much more motion play to explore to get them moving on the playground.